Fast Facts: Amazon’s Global Marketplaces

 Becoming number 1 in Brazil–the world’s sixth-most populous country–is an impressive feat…

-However, despite this gimmick-inspired growth, this ranking fails to reflect the fact that Amazon has a thriving Brazilian marketplace—just look at how well Macarta Brazil performed this last Turkey 5!
+However, despite this gimmick-inspired growth, this ranking fails to reflect the fact that Amazon has a thriving Brazilian marketplace—just look at how well Macarta Brazil performs during the Turkey 5!

 Likewise, upon closer examination, Shein and Meesho both have important caveats to their success.